 Monthly plan costs $9.99 per month.
 Yearly plan costs $8.00 per month.
 The best part is you can try a no commitment 30 days trial for free.

 LivingWriter generously hosts your manuscript for at least 1 year from the date you unsubscribe.
 However, you are restricted to read-only mode.
 All manuscripts can be exported within this time frame.

 LivingWriter Review: My Final Thoughts

 Book writing is not everyone’s cup of tea.
-I must admit it.
-Reaching that sweet spot of 50,000 words is grueling work.
+Reaching that sweet spot of 50,000 words is a grueling job.

 It provides all the facilities that you may require while working on your next book project.

 Don’t hesitate.
 Try it.
 I’m sure you will like it.